YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If you play a sport that requires a helmet, that adds another layer.
 Pressure, heat, and friction must be considered together.
 Do not restart because the calendar says one number while the helmet still feels tight or irritating.

 If your sport also involves swimming, the timing becomes stricter.
 I advise patients to wait 3 months before swimming, sauna, steam rooms, hot tubs, and similar environments.
-I explain the reasons in swimming after a hair transplant.
+The reasons are explained in swimming after a hair transplant.

 Sport should return when the scalp can tolerate the activity, not when the patient misses competition.

-For patients who train professionally or very seriously, I prefer discussing this before the operation.
-A person whose job or identity depends on sport needs a realistic calendar, not a vague promise that he will be fine soon.
+If you train professionally or very seriously, this needs review before the operation.
+A person whose job or identity depends on sport needs a realistic calendar, not a vague promise that they will be fine soon.

 Team sports create another issue.
 You may be careful, but the other person may not be.
 A sudden hand to the head, a collision, or a fall can happen before you have time to protect the recipient area.

-If a patient cannot pause contact sport, then the surgery date may need to be chosen more carefully.
+If you cannot pause contact sport, the surgery date may need to be chosen more carefully.
 Sometimes the responsible decision is to schedule surgery in an off period rather than forcing recovery into a busy training season.

 Can exercise make swelling or redness worse?